maettuu/Thesis-on-Low-Resolution-Face-Recognition/README.md

 ```
 This runs the pipeline and saves all checkpoint data in a folder called `samples_pipe_all`.
 The extracted features used for this project can be found in the subdirectory called `samplewrapper-2`.
 To read the files simply use the terminal with the command `h5dump -y <filename>.h5`

-## Branches
-The following two branches are included in this repository:
-* `main`: This branch includes all necesary parts to successfully run various comparison methods and should be used as `default`.
-* `distance_computations_without_standardization`: This branch includes the method that omits the standardization and applies the distance computations directly.
-It is used to show the inaccurate approach without standardization.

 ## Running the Code
 Use the terminal for starting the script with the command `bin/python main.py`.
 The following options are available:
 * --protocol, -p\